Oleg Popov (fighter)

 Oleg Popov (Олег Сергеевич Попов; born 10 January 1992) is a Russian mixed martial artist.
 He is currently signed to the MMA promotion the Professional Fighters League (PFL) in the heavyweight division, where he was the 2025 PFL Heavyweight Tournament Champion.
 A professional mixed martial arts competitor since 2015, he has previously fought in AMC Fight Nights and Bellator MMA.
+As of March 26, 2026, he is #1 in the PFL heavyweight rankings.

 Background

 Prior to his MMA career, Popov was champion of the Southern Military District in ARB, Winner of the Armed Forces Cup in ARB and is Master of Sports of Russia in ARB.

 Mixed martial arts career

 Early career

 Popov started his professional MMA career in 2015 and mainly fought in Russia, particularly AMC Fight Nights and the MMA Series, the latter in where he won the heavyweight title.
 He amassed a record of 15–1 prior to being signed by Bellator MMA.

 In his last bout before Bellator, Popov faced Antônio Silva at MMA Series 53 on June 24, 2022.
 He won the bout by knockout 15 seconds into the 2nd round.